namnd/namnd.github.io/content/posts/a-side-hustle-app.md

 _"Any household have a list of items to buy.
 Sooner or later, you will run out of some, and need to go to the supermarket to restock.
 It's not unusual that you just got home from a shopping trip, just to realise something else is running out soon.
 It's super annoying.
 Our brain is busy with many other things in life, and we just often forgot a little small thing.
 Stuffs just don't run out at the same time.
 But hey, if we can be well prepared with a little of efforts, maybe we won't never running out of things again."_

 [itemeter](https://itemeter.com) is just another tiny and boring productivity app that hopes to help you achieve such small things.
-It's definitely not for everyone, but I think there is a small proportion of popullation that are in my shoes.
+It's definitely not for everyone, but I think there is a small proportion of popullation that are in our shoes.
+I hope one day others (rather than just my wife and myself) also find it useful.

 ![](/website.png)